PouceHeure/pouco2000/readme.md

 > Show the documentation inside the *pouco2000_demo_tools* package (once compiled).

-:exclamation: If you want use this library inside your package, your package need to depend of:
+:exclamation: If you want to use this library inside your package, your package need to depend on:
-*pouco2000_ros_tools*
+*pouco2000_ros_tools* (CMakeLists and package.xml)

 ### Documention